 The breast cancer mortality rate has dropped by nearly 12% across the EU over the past decade, the study notes, with 13.36 women per 100,000 expected to succumb from the disease in 2019, down from 16.44 women per 100,000 in the 2005-2009 period.

 "Due to the ageing of the population, however, there was no fall in the absolute number of deaths.
 Thus the medical and public health burden of breast cancer in Europe is not due to decrease," it explains.

 Researchers found that six of the biggest countries in the bloc now have averages hovering between the 13-14 deaths per 100,000 women, but Poland was the outlier with the death rate actually increasing by 6.1%.

-Britain, meanwhile, registered the fastest fall with its death rate dropping 17.7% over the past decade, while Spain remained the top nation with mortality rate for breast cancer expected to reach 10.4 per 100,000 women this year.
+Britain, meanwhile, registered the fastest fall with its death rate dropping 17.7% over the past decade, while Spain remained the country with the lowest mortality rate for breast cancer (10.4 women per 100,000).